daleside710/Kuber/README.md

-# nuber-server
+- nuber-server

-Server for the Uber Clone Course.
+Server for the Uber Clone.
 GraphQL, Typescript, NodeJS

-## Resolvers
+- Resolvers

-### Public Resolvers:
+- Public Resolvers:

 - [x] Sign In / Sign Up with Facebook
 - [x] Sign In with Email